Date of Award

 Of the ten hypotheses tested in this study, age, gender and number of children were supported as having significant correlation with the intent to return to Guyana and predicators to return to Guyana.
 Educational level was found to be marginal predictor for the intent to return.
 Six factors, level of income, martial status, intent to contribute to economic development, socio-political factors, wealth and accumulated assets, and earned skills, were not correlated nor identified as predictor variables for the intent to return to Guyana.
 These findings suggest that the Guyana Government can develop repatriation policies geared towards schooling, health care and employment opportunities that are specific to this group who indicated an interest to return.

 Depoo, Tilokie, "International Labor Migration and Factors Affecting Repatriation From Developed to Developing Countries: A Case of Guyana's Brain Drain" (2008).
-Student Theses, Dissertations, Portfolios and Projects.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 27.